SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

 ## Installing Cassandra Monitors

 :::note
-This step is not needed if one is using application components solution terraform script.
+This step is not needed if you are using the [Application Components Solution](/docs/observability/application-components) Terraform script.
 :::

 To install these monitors, you must have the **Manage Monitors** role capability.
 You can install monitors by importing a JSON file or using a Terraform script.